scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 A spoken location name classification problem was considered for this evaluation.
 The dataset consisted of 23 samples for training per class and 17 samples for testing per class.
 The total number of classes is 2 - london and boston.
-This dataset was manually curated and can be found linked in the project readme of pyAudioProcessing.
+This dataset was manually created and can be found linked in the project readme of pyAudioProcessing.
 For comparative purposes, the classifier is kept constant at SVM, and the parameter C is chosen based on grid search for each experiment based on best precision, recall and F1 score.
 Results in table :ref:`clean` show the impact of